christian-dussol-cloud-native/kubernetes/guides/README.md

 - **SREs** maintaining production clusters
 - **Security Engineers** enforcing compliance policies
 - **DevOps Teams** looking for best practices

+## 📊 Learning Path

+**New to Kubernetes?**
+1. Start with the **Cheat Sheet** to learn essential commands
+2. Practice with the command examples
+3. Move to **Resource Management** for governance

+**Already using Kubernetes?**
+1. Jump to **Resource Management** for production best practices
+2. Implement the 4-layer governance architecture
+3. Use Kyverno policies for automation

 ## ⚡ Quick Start